Launchpad Database Setup

 Automated Launchpad Database Setup

-To set up postgres for running Launchpad, try using the launchpad-database-setup script from the Launchpad source tree.
-If you have one (see RocketFuelSetup), you should find it in utilities/.
+To set up postgres for running Launchpad, try using utilities/launchpad-database-setup from the Launchpad source tree.

 WARNING: Do not use this script if you are using postgres for anything besides Launchpad.
 The script expects a freshly installed postgresql database, so it will destroy any postgres databases you already have on your system.
 If that is a problem for you, use the manual procedure instead and adapt to your needs.

 The initial Launchpad database should be done on your system with the following sequence of commands:

 If you have any versions of PostgreSQL other than 10 on your system: Launchpad requires PostgreSQL 10 on port 5432.
 Ensure that any existing PostgreSQL clusters are not running on port 5432.